cloudwalk/op-stack-devnet/single-node-no-docker.md

 6. This instruction assumes that all the necessary repositories will be cloned to your home directory (`~/`).
 If this is not the case, please replace `~` with the path to the required directory.

-## 2. Clone, fix, and build repositories
+## Step 2.
+Clone, fix, and build repositories

 *Tip:* Subsections 2.1 and 2.2 below can be executed in parallel.